XRPLF/xrpl-dev-portal/content/concepts/tokens/fungible-tokens/stablecoins/index.md

 ---
 html: stablecoins.html
 parent: trust-lines-and-issuing.html
+seo:
-blurb: There are five common types of stablecoin traded on the XRP Ledger.
+    description: There are five common types of stablecoin traded on the XRP Ledger.
 labels:
   - XRP
   - Stablecoin